Unrupt/unrupt/README.md

 ## **Roadmap**

-Visit our [Roadmap 2018](https://docs.google.com/document/d/1Xf5LLFaNVRIa-bGX67v_XsYMWW4lbfdKqtzS3_iYNF4/edit#).
+More excerpts from Tim's show and ideas for what next in our [Roadmap 2018](https://docs.google.com/document/d/1Xf5LLFaNVRIa-bGX67v_XsYMWW4lbfdKqtzS3_iYNF4/edit#).
 For context, take a look at [this document with comments on Tim's signalling proposal](https://docs.google.com/document/d/1GMY7wygeD0dyH3lxl3YjRJM2G2v9ZGiBeg7x-AOCuiM/edit?usp=sharing)

 © 2018 GitHub, Inc. Terms Privacy Security Status Help Contact GitHub API Training Shop Blog About Press h to open a hovercard with more details.